thephez/docs-core/docs/reference/block-chain-serialized-blocks.md

 The block reward is divided into three main parts: [miner](../resources/glossary.md#miner), [masternode](../resources/glossary.md#masternode), and [superblock](../resources/glossary.md#superblock).
-The miner and masternode portions add up to 90% of the block subsidy with the remaining 10% allocated to the governance system.
+The miner and masternode portions add up to 90% of the block subsidy with the remainder allocated to the governance system.

-Dash Core v20 further divides the masternode reward into Core (62.5%) and Platform (37.5%) portions.
+Once Dash Platform is released, Dash Core will  further divides the masternode reward into Core (62.5%) and Platform (37.5%) portions.
+The Core portion will be paid out directly in the coinbase.
-The Core portion continues to be paid out directly in the coinbase.
-The Platform portion is put into the Platform credit pool and then distributed by Platform to [evonodes](../resources/glossary.md#evolution-masternode-evonode) providing Platform services.
+The Platform portion will go into the Platform credit pool and then distributed by Platform to [evonodes](../resources/glossary.md#evolution-masternode-evonode) providing Platform services.

 | Payee | Subsidy | Description |